 - 1.)
 PI is ineligible if they are not a full-time faculty member at the institution in which they are applying under. - 2.)
-PI is ineligible if they are a Full Professor. - 3.)
-PI is ineligible if they are a research assistant professor or research associate professor. - 4.)
-PI is ineligible to submit more than one BRF Seed Grant proposal in a funding period. - 5.)
+PI is ineligible if they are an assistant professor or professor emeritus. - 3.)
+PI is ineligible if they are a research associate professor. - 4.)
+PI is ineligible to submit more than one BRF SIA proposal in a funding period. - 5.)
 PI is ineligible if they have BRF funding that will overlap this grant period. - 6.)
-PI is ineligible if they have been awarded prior BRF funding, but have failed to submit progress and financial reports at the end of their grant period. - 7.)
+PI is ineligible if they have been awarded prior BRF funding, but have failed to submit scientific and financial reports at the end of their grant period. - 7.)
 PI is ineligible if they are a member of the BRF Scientific Review Committee. - 8.)
 PI is ineligible if they are a relative of BRF a representative, including the SRC, as defined by the Foundation.